h-mattos/chicago_crashes_app/README.md

 - Run app with `flet run app.py`.

 ## Pre-compiled binaries
 We have precompiled the binaries for Windows(x64).
+The `.exe` file should be put in the same folder as the Data folder.
+Since this is already pre-compiled, there is no need for any Python instalation or any other major library.
 This was done using the command in the __Compiling__ section.
 Nonetheless, we recomend creating a Python=3.10 environment and installing the requirements to run it in interactive mode to catch any warning or error.
 ## Compiling
 You can compile the code yourself with the folloing command.
 ```